wessport/Geoalchemist/content/post/five_normal_forms.md

 ##### The order doesn't matter #####

    The position of the rows and also the columns shouldn't carry any significance.
-The position of the rows and also the columns shouldn't carry any significance.
 If they do, you have implicit information in the table order that should be made explicit by creating a new attribute.
 For instance if the priority of the data is indicated by the order it appears in the table, then a new attribute should be created to indicate priority.
 This makes future maintenance easier.

 ##### No two rows are exactly alike #####